CodeHriday/colab/README.md

-# colab
-this is a google colab repository
+this repository is just a trial version to see what we could do with it to build our Major Project.